Time efficiency analysis for undersampled quantitative MRI acquisitions: Conclusion

 \section{Conclusion}

-We proposed a method to evaluate undersampling patterns for multi-contrast QMRI acquisitions \textit{in silico}.
-With our metric we showed that low Discrepancy is desirable design property when searching for a time efficient undersampling pattern with patterns produced with Halton sampling producing the best results.
-The prospective acquisition with acceleration factor of 32 using 8-channel coil and $72$ contrasts was reconstructed successfully and showed a time efficiency close to the value predicted with TEUSQA.
+The proposed metric takes into account essential aspects needed to accelerate Q-MRI scans, such as parallel imaging, sequence settings, and the k-space undersampling pattern.
+The metric can be used to inform sequence design and sample pattern optimisation in quantitative MRI studies, assuming a reconstruction technique is used that directly estimates tissue parameters from undersampled k-space measurements.
+We used the metric to evaluate undersampling patterns for multi-contrast QMRI acquisitions \textit{in silico}.
+With our metric we showed that low-discrepancy is a desirable design property when searching for a time efficient undersampling pattern.
+Overall the patterns produced with Halton sampling showed the best time efficiency.
+The accelerated acquisitions using 3D IP-FSE and 3D GRASE were reconstructed successfully and showed a time efficiency close to the value predicted with TEUSQA.
+In-vivo scan of a healthy volunteer with acceleration factor of 32 using 8-channel coil and $128$ contrasts produced artefact free $T_1$ and $T_2$ maps.
 As such TEUSQA could be useful for decreasing scan time of other multi-contrast QMRI acquisitions in the future.